-As illustrated in Figure 1, Hendersonville parks welcomed over 40,000 visitors in 2022.
+As illustrated in Figure 1, Hendersonville parks welcomed over 40,000 visitors 2022.
 Larger community parks, such as Patton Park and Berkeley Mills Park experience the highest visitation rates, likely due to the variety of amenities offered in each space and connection to the trail system.
 It should be noted that the Henderson County Jackson Park sees the most visitors, but was not included in this analysis since it is not managed by the City.
-It should be noted that Berkeley Mills Park visitation counts include the entire property, prior to change in ownership to Henderson County.

-William H. King Memorial Park, Edwards Park, and Toms Park see a moderate number of visitors at around 4,000-5,000 per year.
+William H. King Memorial Park, Edwards Park, and Toms Park see a moderate number of visitors at around 4000-5000 per year.
 Smaller, pocket parks see less than 2,000 visitors annually where as unclassed properties without amenities, such as the Lenox Park and Bryan Park properties, experience the lowest visitation rate across the park system.